Quirinus of Neuss: Legend

 Quirinus is introduced into the legendary Acts of Sts.
 Pope Alexander I and Balbina, where it is said he was a tribune (Dufourcq, loc. cit., 175).
 He is said to have been decapitated in 116.
 Legends make him a Roman tribune who was ordered with executing Alexander, Eventius, and Theodolus, who had been arrested by order of Trajan.
-However, after witnessing miracles performed by these three saints, Quirinus converted to Christianity and baptized by Alexander, along with his daughter Balbina.
+However, after witnessing miracles performed by these three saints, Quirinus converted to Christianity and was baptised by Alexander, as also was his daughter Balbina.

-Quirin was condemned to have his tongue, hands and feet cut off.
+Quirinus was condemned to have his tongue, hands and feet cut off.
 According to the popular legend, which is often represented in art, his tongue was offered to a falcon, but the bird refused to eat it: the Acts say nothing of it.
 The hands and feet were in like manner cast to dogs, and popular tradition adds that they refused to devour them.
 Afterwards he was drawn by oxen to the place of final execution where he was decapitated.
-It is believed he was martyred on March 30, before being buried in the catacomb of Prætextatus on the Via Appia.
+He is believed to have been buried in the catacomb of Prætextatus on the Via Appia.